Identify, monitor, and execute timely account expansions with real-time reports and indicators.

 The second definition of customer growth which relates to the growth in customer footprint in your company is what we are interested in here.
 It is a simple “land and expand” strategy that successful SaaS companies apply in order to grow their business.

-A typical customer journey grows through the below 5 stages.
-Let’s have a brief look at them before we jump into how to measure customer growth.
+A typical customer journey grows through the below five stages.
+Let’s have a brief look at them before we jump into the concept of how to measure customer growth.

 It is the stage when marketing teams are doing their job by spreading awareness of the brand or product to the target audience.
 In this stage customers get to know about the product for the first time and may or may not proceed to the next stage.
 According to a research, the average rate of visitors who convert to marketing qualified leads is 5%.